-The Guernsey County Development Corporation (CDC) owns and maintains the 7 mile (6 mile paved, 1 mile gravel rail bed) Great Guernsey Trail as well as over 2,700 acres of land.
+The Guernsey County Development Corporation (CDC) owns and maintains the 7 mile (7 mile paved) Great Guernsey Trail as well as over 2,700 acres of land.
 The CDC is the sole entity responsible for maintaining the trail and the land so that trail users and wildlife can benefit from our work.

 The goal of this program is to maintain the Great Guernsey Trail so that the nearly 1,000+ users per day that enjoy the trail, will always have a safe trail to utilize.